 The Bank takes on CCR when entering into derivatives transactions.
-This includes, but is not limited to, interest rate swaps and futures, cross-currency swaps, equity forwards, and options.
+This includes, but is not limited to, interest rate swaps and futures, crosscurrency swaps, equity forwards, and options.

 Customers enter into derivatives contracts with the Bank either to take on speculative positions or to hedge risk for the customer's own risk mitigation purposes.
 Derivatives contracts with customers are generally done on margin where customers post collateral to the Bank.
 The Bank's objective in setting margin requirements is to have adequate collateral to absorb any losses that the position could suffer before the Bank is able to close the position.
 Margin requirements are decided based on the underlying product and its characteristics, such as volatility and liquidity.
 In addition to cash, the Bank accepts selected stocks and bonds as collateral posted for margin trades.
-Noncash collateral is subject to haircuts depending on risk characteristics such as the issuer and duration in the case of bonds and volatility and liquidity in the case of stocks.
+Non-cash collateral is subject to haircuts depending on risk characteristics such as the issuer and duration in the case of bonds and volatility and liquidity in the case of stocks.
 The Bank uses netting across contracts of the same counterparty to allow profits in one contract to offset collateral requirement in another contract.
-Information on the extent of netting is provided in Table CCR5-A. To mitigate wrong-way risk, the Bank generally does not accept collateral that is correlated with the asset underlying the respective customers' derivatives contracts.
+To mitigate wrong-way risk, the Bank generally does not accept collateral that is correlated with the asset underlying the respective customers' derivatives contracts.
 The Bank may waive collateral requirements where the purpose of the derivatives contract is to mitigate the customer's own risk, subject to certain conditions, including an approved credit limit based on the customer's creditworthiness.
 Limits are also set to manage the concentration risk towards single issuers or instruments and thus to manage the risk of the instruments becoming illiquid.